MD-Studio/cerise/docs/source/design.rst

 Functionality
 -------------

 The front end is mostly generated code.
 It takes requests from the client, and calls the job store to add or change jobs, or obtain their current status.
-(See below under Behaviour.)
+(See below under :ref:`design-behaviour`.)

 The job store is a simple SQLite database that stores the list of jobs that are currently known to the system.
 It implements the basic create-read-update-delete cycle for jobs.
 A job in the Job Store holds all the available information about the job, with the exception of the input and output files, which are stored on disk or in a separate WebDAV service.